akshayvijaynair/akshayvijaynair/README.md

 - 👋 Hi, I’m @akshayvijaynair
-- 👀 I’m interested in all aspects of technology especially web and mobile development
+- 👀 I’m interested in all aspects of technology.
+But I really like biiiiggg massive ones.
+I've helped build a couple so far.
 - 📖 I'm currently on a journey to properly learn Java after many years of working on Javascript and front-end frameworks
-- 🌱 I’m currently a graduate student at PACE University, NYC.
+- 🌱 I’m currently a graduate student at PACE University, NYC
-- 💞️ I’m looking to collaborate on nothing right now
+- 💞️ I’m looking to collaborate on products that are in need of a formal touch
 - 📫 How to reach me - you can contact me at akshay.v.nair@pace.edu or connect with me on LinkedIn at the QR code below

      ![LinkedIn](LinkedIn-Profile.svg)